Battersea Power Station

 About the project

-Combining traditional handmaking and kiln-firing with sophisticated weathering techniques, Northcot created bricks of the correct size, colour, density, strength, and porosity, all hand-blended in precise ratios to duplicate the original colour palettes.
+Manufacturing details of the original bricks were lost but, combining both old and new techniques, Northcot created bricks of the correct size, colour, density, strength, and porosity, all hand-blended in precise ratios to duplicate the original colour palettes.